Franz-Josef-Danner/tracking/README.md

 The module `single_frame_tracker.py` adds a small panel in the Movie Clip Editor with a **Track Until Done** button.
 When pressed, it tracks all selected markers forward one frame at a time until none remain active or the scene's end frame is reached.
-After every step, the console prints the distance each marker moved as well as both diagonal lengths of its pattern box.
+After every step the console prints how far each marker moved.
+The script also shifts the pattern area of each marker using the calculated translation so the patch follows along.
 To enable this feature install the repository as an add-on and enable **Tracking Tools** in the preferences.

 ## Standalone Cleanup Script